 Look at how long it takes to get things done and when it is 'done' is not professional looking.
 We have out own pitch lake yet our roads are some of the worst ever.
 Services are non-existent and people treat you like if you are begging them for something.
 Trinis have no manners, no class just say whatever and do whatever… that is the attitude that makes a true island in the sea.

-We break from Why Is Trinidad Considered A Third World Country? to share educational moment from the journals of some good thinker:
+We interrupt Why Is Trinidad Considered A Third World Country? to share infobreak from past years: